About the art

 You grab it and honor it and use it, because momentum

 is a rare gift. — Justina Chen, Writer.

-Anna Harvey, Glendda Thorp, Mary Speller and Pat Nichols for kindly taking photos of some of the artwork on these pages, and to Marian Paris and Susie Hammond for helping in so many ways..........
+Anna Harvey, Craig Spence, Glendda Thorp, Lori Lautermilch, Mary Speller, and Pat Nichols, for kindly taking photos of some of the artwork on these pages, and to Marian Paris and Susie Hammond for helping in so many ways..........

 I make assemblages on wood panels, and these pieces are composed of discarded and new ceramic tiles, shards, beads, buttons, shells, feathers, driftwood, Japanese and Italian papers, jewellry, and other found and/or new objects which I re-purpose.

 I also make mosaic pieces such as mirrors and panels using the same types of materials.

 I have returned to creating illustrations, and have introduced collage as a major part of my practice, sometimes combining the two.